-To arrive at earnings per share or EPS we must divide total profit by a total number of outstanding shares.
+To arrive at earnings per share or EPS, we must divide total profit by the total number of outstanding shares.
 Which means –

 EPS = Net Profit / Total Number of Shares

-EPS is an important tool in fundamental analysis & people often wonder “What is a good EPS for a particular company?” or “Is the EPS good enough?”
-These questions can be easily answered if we understand the logic behind EPS.
+Earnings Per Share is an important tool in fundamental analysis & people often wonder, “What is a good EPS for a particular company?” or “Is the EPS good enough?”
+These questions can be easily answered if we understand the logic behind earnings per share.

 Let’s understand with an example –